Born from NASA technology and perfected for sleep.

 “The key is to find out what works for you.”

-So, let’s take a deeper look into how many hours we should spend sleeping, what can affect it, and how to figure out what’s right for us.
+So, let’s examine the number of hours we should spend sleeping, what can affect it, and how to determine what’s right for us.

 Your age is the most significant factor determining how much sleep you need, although there’s no magic number as – that’s right – everyone is different.
 The key factor for understanding how much sleep you need is to listen to your body.

 If you find yourself groggy each morning, you may need to alter how many hours you get each night.
-That said, a good first step is using recommended hours as a starting point.
-According to the Centre for Disease Control and Prevention, these are the recommended hours of sleep by age group:
+That said, a good first step is using the recommended hours as a starting point.

 Sleeping may seem like your time to relax, rest, and dream; however, sleep has more impact on your health and lifestyle than you might think.
 Your quality of sleep is directly linked to and affects how you feel during the day and your physical and mental health.
 Here are several reasons why a good night’s sleep is important: